NAAMAN ○

 -

-Various traditions say she either married Joshua or Salmon; a Rachab is listed as the wife of Salmon in the ancestry of Jesus and is assumed here to be the same person (Matt.
+Various traditions say she either married Joshua or Salmon; "Rachab" is listed as the wife of Salmon in the ancestry of Jesus and is assumed here to be the same person (Matt.
 1:5)

 רבקה – "Secured"